livercat/scribble/README.md

 Automation script for the Stone Story RPG.

 Equips weapons, uses abilities, deals with bosses!
-Also shows ability cooldowns and buff/debuff info.
+Also shows ability cooldowns and buff/debuff info in UI.

-Pull requests and bug reports are very welcome.
+Warning: this README and the script itself contain a lot of spoilers and hidden game info, so don't read further if you don't want to be spoiled!

 ## Features

-1. Efficient combat: chooses weapons based on enemy element and location, uses item abilities when appropriate, and handles boss mechanics.
+1. Efficient combat: chooses weapons based on enemy element and location, uses item abilities when appropriate, and intelligently handles boss mechanics.
-1. Minimalistic UI: shows your buffs/debuffs, ability cooldowns, and enemy info (disabled by default).
-All of these can be disabled individually.
+1. Optional UI: shows your buffs/debuffs, ability cooldowns, and extended enemy info (disabled by default).
+All of these can be individually hidden.
-1. Blazing fast: uses early returns and branched ifs (:?) where possible.
-If you feel your game is noticeably slow with this script, please let me know by creating an issue!
-1. Highly modular: most of the functionality is contained in descriptively named (and sometimes documented) functions, so you can reuse parts of this script for your own scripts.
+1. Blazing fast: caches computations where possible, and uses efficient branching to not slow your game down.
+1. Aimed at players with moderate gear: 8-10* with +5 to +10 enchants, nothing fancy.
+1. Supports advanced mechanics which are broadly applicable regardless of your gear level: double-screen smite, `ai.idle` AAC for 2-handed melee weapons, debuffing bosses, helping with quests, and much more.
+1. Stunlock bosses and minibosses where it makes sense.
+1. Dodges all exploding enemies.
+1. Supports all items with activated abilities, including all Lost items.

+## Non-goals and limitations

+1. Doesn't support advanced AAC (one-handed weapons, frame-perfect cancelling, or HP tracking).
+1. Not tested with high-level gear, which might have completely different playstyles and approaches.
+1. Only tested on iOS version, but should work everywhere.

 ## Prerequisites